Essential Junk Journal Supplies & Where To Find Them

 Once you really get into this addictive hobby, you’ll start to get a better idea of what you like to use currently and what you’d like to use more of in the future.

-Here are some other items you may like to start looking for – either now or later on, but I wouldn’t call these essential.
+Here are some other items you may want to start looking for – either now or later on, but I wouldn’t call these essential.
 They’re more like “nice-to-haves” – especially if you can find a bargain or two.

 • Napkins: To make decoupaged journal covers, tags/journal cards, pockets and even pages.

 • Washi Tape: To use as decorations, fix up tears and join pages together for binding.
-I love these gold foil ones.

 • Broken jewellery: Harvest beads, jump rings, charms, chains, clasps and more from broken jewellery and use them in dangles and pretty embellishments.

-Pretty little bead dangles I made from broken jewellery and harvested beads (check out my process video here!)
+Pretty little bead dangles I made from broken jewellery and harvested beads

 • Jewellery Pliers: Useful if you plan on making lots of dangles and things like that.
-Look for needle nose pliers (to help you hold things), round-nose pliers (to help you curl pins and wires) and diagonal pliers (to help you cut thin metals) and you should have all your bases covered.
+Look for needle-nose pliers (to help you hold things), round-nose pliers (to help you curl pins and wires) and diagonal pliers (to help you cut thin metals) and you should have all your bases covered.
 You can usually find these pliers together in a set – just like this one.

-• Metal Book Plates and Corner Protectors: For a professional look on the front of your journals.
+• Metal Book Plates and Corner Protectors: For a more professional look on the front of your journals.

 • Tear Ruler: For a grungy torn paper look… but with precision.

-Where To Find Junk Journal Supplies
+Where To Find Your Supplies

 Start saving things like junk mail, envelopes and packaging, which can all be used in this fabulous craft.